 Goats in The House May Have Health Problems

 Keeping goats in the house can lead to health problems for the goat.
 You see, goats are ruminants, and they need to eat nearly all day long.
-They walk around, eat until their rumens are full, then they go lay down at camp.
+They walk around, eat until their rumens are full, then they go lay down.
 While they relax in the sun, they burp up their cud and chew everything a second time.
 Finally, they send their cud back down to their second stomach.